6 Essential Greenhouse Growing Tips for Beginners

-Therefore consistently and regularly measuring the temperature inside the greenhouse during the hotter months is hugely important.
+Therefore consistently and regularly measuring the temperature inside the greenhouse or potting shed during the hotter months is hugely important.
 Measuring temperatures regularly can mean the difference between being able to regulate temperature by simply opening the greenhouse door and having to use positive cooling.
 If your greenhouse does regularly overheat, we recommend using evaporative air coolers, which maintain humidity.

 5. Ventilating a Greenhouse

 Seasonality plays a huge role in ventilating any size greenhouse.
 During the summer, convection currents created by the natural heat is more than enough to maintain good circulation.
 By keeping both the wall vents and the roof vents open during summer, cool air will be pulled in through the walls while hot air will escape through the roof, drawing in a constant supply of fresh air.